 This course offers a pathway into Deakin University, Warrnambool Campus.

 This course includes industry experience where you will gain knowledge and skills in working with individuals, groups and whole communities.
-This experience is gained through 11 weeks of placement undertaken throughout the courses (more than 400 hours of work placement).
+This experience is gained through 400 hours practical work placement undertaken throughout the course.

 Why don’t you come along to our next course info session to find out everything you need to start your learning journey?
 You can chat with our teachers, tour our facilities, learn more about the course, find out about the application process and get your questions answered by our course experts.